-A Warehouse Manager is largely responsible for the efficient flow of inventory into and out of the warehouse facility.
+A Warehouse Management is largely responsible for the efficient flow of inventory into and out of the warehouse facility.
 As well as optimising its productivity and ensuring the fulfillment of orders.
 They are also responsible for keeping overheads at a minimum.
 These include labour costs and the day-to-day operational costs such as power and distribution.

 Using mobile computers with barcode scanners or RFID readers at the receiving dock will immediately identify products on arrival.
 This will help get the products off the dock quickly and eliminate any errors from manually receiving them in.
 Scanning and RFID technology ensures you’ll avoid mistakes.
 These mistakes can cause major issues with inventory accuracy.

 It’s surprising that there are still many companies that haven’t implemented automatic data collection.
 The benefits speak for themselves, not to mention increased productivity and accuracy as well as reduced labour costs.
 Are your warehouse staff keying codes and numbers into keyboards or writing them on paper?
 Then it’s time to review your process and investigate how you can move to automatic data collection.